-Design and Technology at KS3

-Year 7 Year 8 Year 9

-Product Design Rotation 1 - Block botStudents will learn:•How to work in DT workshop•What is the source of woods•What are softwoods•Types of tool•Safe use of a tenon saw•Safe use of a coping saw•Safe use of the pillar drill•Safe use of a band facer•Safe use of common abrasive tools•Correct use of finishing waxesRotation 2 - CAD/CAM Key ringIn addition to continuing to develop a deeperunderstanding of new learning from the previousrotation, students will also learn: Rotation 1 - 3D printer project In addition to continuing to develop a deeper understanding of new learning from the previous rotation, students will also learn: Drawing in sketchup, Using groups and components, How to check for errors, How to check for errors, How to export files Opening designs in makerbot Setting up and using the 3D Printer.
-Rotation 2 - Bottle opener In addition to continuing to develop a deeper understanding of new learning from the previous rotation, students will also learn: 3rd angle orthographic drawing Rotation 1 and 2 - Memphis light In addition to continuing to develop a deeper understanding of new learning from the previous rotation, students will also learn: • Transferring files to the laser cutter • How to laser cut • Types of plastics • Common electronic components • How to tin and solder
+Design and Technology at KS3 Year 7 Year 8 Year 9 Product Design Rotation I - Block bot Students will learn: How to work in DT workshop What is the source of woods What are softwoods Types of tool Safe use of a tenon saw Safe use of a coping saw Safe use of the pillar drill Safe use of a band facer Safe use of common abrasive tools Correct use of finishing waxes Rotation I - Pewter Pin Badge In addition to continuing to develop a deeper understanding of new learning from the previous rotation, students will also learn: • How to use a craft knife • What is Casting • Differences between ferrous and nonferrous metals • How to finish metals • What is enamel paint and how it is used. • Glues that adhere to metals.
+Rotation 1 - 3D printer project In addition to continuing to develop a deeper understanding of new learning from the previous rotation, students will also learn: Drawing in sketchup, Using groups and components, How to check for errors, How to export files Opening designs in makerbot Setting up and using the 3D Printer.
+Rotation 2 - CAD/CAM Key ring In addition to continuing to develop a deeper understanding of new learning from the previous rotation, students will also learn: • What CAD is. • What CAM is Rotation 2 - Bottle opener In addition to continuing to develop a deeper understanding of new learning from the previous rotation, students will also learn: • 3rd angle orthographic drawing • Working to a drawing Rotation 2 - Memphis light In addition to continuing to develop a deeper understanding of new learning from the previous rotation, students will also learn: • Transferring files to the laser cutter • How to laser cut